sdonovan001/linear-regression-auto-ml/README.md

 <img src="/images/auto-ml-pipeline.png" alt="On Nooo!" witdh="400" height="300">

 ### Data Preparation
+To use AutoML to train our model, we must first upload our data to a GCP storage bucket and create a Vertex AI dataset.
+The video below walks you through doing that.

 [![something is broken](/images/video2.png)](https://www.youtube.com/embed/vCp4Ih029ds "Data Prep")

 ### Model Training
+Now that we have a dataset to use to train our model, we need to provide AutoML with some configuration information so it can train our model.
+The video below walks you through those steps.

 [![something is broken](/images/video2.png)](https://www.youtube.com/embed/6U-NFiU6f4A "Model Training")

 ### Model Serving (Cloud)